All Episodes

 So now we declare war on poverty.

-Do they honestly expect us to believe that if we add one billion dollars to the forty-five billion we're spending, one more program to the thirty odd we have, and remember this new program doesn't replace any, it just duplicates existing programs.
+Do they honestly expect us to believe that if we add $1 billion to the $45 billion we're spending, one more program to the 30-odd we have, and remember this new program doesn't replace any.

 Do they believe that poverty is suddenly going to disappear by magic?

-Yet any time you and I question the schemes of the do gooders, we're denounced as being against their humanitarian goals.
+Yet anytime you and I question the schemes of the do-gooders, we're denounced as being against their humanitarian goals.

-They say we're always against things, we're never for anything.
+They say we're always against things.

-Well, the trouble with our liberal friends is not that they're ignorant, it's just that they know so much that isn't so.
+Well, the trouble with our liberal friends is not that they're ignorant.

-We will be right back, don't go away.
+We will be right back.

 We are back.

-I promised that we would get to phone calls of this F hour, and we're now going to do that.
+I promised that we would get to phone calls this F hour, and we're now going to do that.

-You're going to start in Milwaukee.
+We're going to start in Milwaukee.

 This is Charles.